 "After much effort, we've concluded AirPower will not achieve our high standards and we have cancelled the project," Riccio said.
 "We apologize to those customers who were looking forward to this launch.
 We continue to believe that the future is wireless and are committed to push the wireless experience forward."

 AirPower's cancellation is a bit of surprise even after the year-and-a-half wait for the product to arrive.
-Official Apple press images as recent as a week before Apple's decision to pull the plug featured AirPower.
+Supposedly official Apple press images surfaced as recent as a week before Apple's decision to pull the plug featured AirPower.

-There are a slew of accessories on the market that all aim at helping you wirelessly charge your devices.
-We have a handy guide that lists all of the Qi-compatible chargers you can use for your iPhone.
-Belkin also makes a device called the BoostUP Special Edition Wireless Charging Dock that can be used to charge your iPhone and Apple Watch at the same time.
+We have a handy guide that lists all of the best wireless chargers for iPhone.
+There's also this 4-in-1 MagSafe charger that can be used to charge your iPhone, AirPods and Apple Watch at the same time.

 Belkin also recently announced a nifty 3-in-1 wireless charger for Apple devices, one that can top off an iPhone, AirPods and an Apple Watch simultaneously.
 This charger supports the Apple Watch 7's fast wireless charging too.